DOAGenesys/SF-LWC-SummarizationAPI/README.md

 4. Test VoiceCall records similarly if applicable

 **Important:** If CDC is not enabled or field permissions are missing, users will need to manually refresh the page to see updated Copilot data.

+## How to Use

+After completing the **Post-Deployment Configuration** steps above, the LWCs will automatically display Copilot data when records are created or updated with valid Genesys Cloud interaction IDs.

+### User Experience

+When viewing a record with populated Copilot data, users can:

+- **View Copilot summaries and wrap-up codes** automatically populated by the async triggers
+- **Edit the summary text** directly in the component (auto-saves after 2 seconds of inactivity, shows "Summary update sent" toast)
+- **Click wrap-up codes** to apply them to the corresponding Genesys Cloud interaction
+- **See real-time updates** via Change Data Capture (no manual refresh needed if CDC is enabled)

+**Note:** Refer to the **Post-Deployment Configuration** section for setup instructions.

 ## Key Files